Home

 Adjust for chromatic aberrations (correct color) blue or amber in coloring

 When cleaning, be sure not to damaged the lens coating.
-Do not used compressed air to clean.
+Never use compressed air to clean.
 This may actually force dirt in.

 DUST IN LENS

-A small amount of dust, a speck or so will not normally cause any problems.
+A small amount of dust, a few specks or so will not normally cause any problems.
 Clean with lens paper, Kim wipes or other lens cleaning tools.
 Be careful not to damage lens coating with harsh chemicals!
+Dust near the outer edge of the large, front objective lens will not cause any problems.
+If using a wet solution, put solution on the paper first.
+NOT directly on the lens.

 FUNGUS

-With the reflex lens removed, looking through the opposite (camera side) of the Som Berthoit lens, you will see what appears to be two round black "dots".
+With the reflex lens removed from the camera body, looking through the opposite (camera side) of the Som Berthiot lens, you will see what appears to be two round black "dots".
 These "dots" are normal and are not a problem.
 They are part of the reflex mechanism and do not show when filming or when view normally through the viewfinder.

 EYEPIECE "DIRT"